nicki1999/bank-database/README.md

 * Number of banks' branches with district distinction
 * For accounts with status = 1, average balance less than 800 and in descending order classified by last activity status
 * Multiple joins
-* based on aggregation functions using a subquery
+* Based on aggregation functions using a subquery
 * Putting together the account balance and the day of the customer's transaction, and the customer's address